wotbrew/silc/README.md

 ###Query

-`entities` simply returns all the entity identites.
+`entities` simply returns all the entity identities.
 ```clojure
 (def mydb2
  (creates mydb ;;using the ave, composite and ae indexes